 South Tyneside is one of the five metropolitan boroughs of Tyne and Wear situated in the North East of England.
 The borough is divided geographically into 18 areas, which are called wards.
-Councillors are elected to represent citizens that live and work within the borough, with three Councillors elected to serve each ward.
+Councillors are elected to represent citizens that live and work within the borough, with three Councillors elected to serve each ward (54 councillors in total).
 Councillors are usually elected for a 4-year period.